smartaquametering/smartPhotometer/README.md

 In filter photometers, optical filters are used to give the monochromatic light.

-Due to the evolution and availability of various types of LEDs it is easily possible to obtain nearly monochromatic light with an specific wavelength range, but without the need to setup an complex and sensitive monochromator or filter mechanismn.
+Due to the evolution and availability of **various types of LEDs** it is easily possible **to obtain nearly monochromatic light with an specific wavelength range**, but without the need to setup an complex and sensitive monochromator or filter mechanismn.

-- By using an RGB-LED it is possible to measure the absorbance at 3 different wavelengths in parallel (Red, Green and Blue) very easily.
+Reducing of complexity
+- by using **RGB, UV and IR LEDs for the parallel measurement of absorption and nephelometric turbidity** at different wavelengths.
-- Reducing of complexity by the integration of various digital light sensors orchestrated by simple microcontrollers is not only a future vision.
+- by the integration of various **digital light sensors orchestrated by simple microcontrollers**.
-- The physical setup can be simplified considerably by distributing different analysis methods to multiple photomters.
+- by distributing different analysis methods **on multiple meshed photometers**.
-- Don't waste time and money for complex evaluation of measured values and their visualisation on the photometer.
+- by strict **segregation of data acquisition, transmission, analytics and their visualisation** on different layers and devices.

 ## Being Smart - The difference